Jesús Robles Fernández, Teacher of sports at Newark School Malta

 Tania Pintley, Junior 6 teacher at Newark School

-My name is Tania and this is my second consecutive year teaching Junior 6 at Newark school.
+My name is Tania and I teach Junior 6 at Newark school.
 The multicultural environment at Newark is definitely one beyond education; academically the students are trained and prepared as per curriculum but socially, they are thought to be tolerant and open minded towards other cultures.
 This enables our students to broaden their knowledge of foreign countries, cultures, values and languages; thus the encouragement of interaction and presentations in this particular year.